Overview

 • Option 2: Token-based

-• Insert the Token in the according position under the headers field.
+• Insert the token in the appropriate position under the headers field.

 See the example below: